AlafariAbdullah/setup-docs/README.md

-# How to set up a time based simple automation
-xx passed since (......)
+x# How to set up a time based simple automation xx passed since (......)

 ## Description